 Escaping the Fall Crowds in Red River Gorge

-Know Your Limits: I don’t want to make it seem like these are high-risk, extreme hikes comparable to climbing Mt.
+Know Your Limits: I don’t want to make it sound like these are high-risk, extreme hikes comparable to climbing Mt.
 Everest, but at the same time there are plenty of dangers that cannot be ignored.
 Even on the official trails in Red River Gorge there are many high cliffs and rocky paths where one could easily slip, fall, and sustain a serious injury, or worse!
 These risks are compounded when hiking on unofficial trails.
-If you are injured and unable to walk, you are further from help and it is very unlikely that other hikers will just happen along to provide assistance.
-If you are an inexperienced hiker, I do not recommend these unofficial trails!
-There are so many other places to explore and amazing things to see on the official trails in Red River Gorge that you really do not need to take the risk.
+If you are injured and unable to walk, you are further from help and it is less likely other hikers will just happen along to provide assistance.
+There are also many areas where cell service is sketchy or even non-existent.
+If you are an inexperienced hiker, I recommend sticking to the official trails until you have a few more miles under your belt and are confident with rough terrain and longer distances before venturing out on these unofficial trails!
+There are so many great places to explore and amazing things to see on the official trails in Red River Gorge that you really do not need to take the risk.

 Be Prepared: Even if you are only going out for the day, you still need to be prepared.
 Wear proper clothing and bring plenty of water (at least 2 liters per person for a day hike) and something to eat.
 You should also carry some form of emergency shelter (a 55 gallon trash bag will do), a whistle, a headlamp or small flashlight, a way to start fires, a knife, a first-aid kit, and, last but not least, a good topographic map and a compass (even if you carry a GPS unit).
 Handheld GPS units are nice, but batteries die (carry extras), LCD screens can get cracked (personal experience), and reception can be poor or non-existent especially in deep valleys with heavy tree cover.
 Take time to learn how to use a map and compass.
 This is an important skill to master if you have a desire to go deeper into the wilderness.
 A book I have owned since childhood, and one of the best on the subject, is “Be Expert with Map & Compass” by Bjorn Kjellstrom and Carina Kjellstrom Elgin.